tock/tock/doc/syscalls/00001_console.md

     **Description**: Sets a shared buffer to be used as a source of data for the next write transaction.
 A shared buffer is released if it is replaced by a subsequent call and after a write transaction is completed.
-Replacing the buffer after beginning a write transaction but before recieving a completion callback is undefined (most likely either the original buffer or new buffer will be written in its entirety but not both).
+Replacing the buffer after beginning a write transaction but before receiving a completion callback is undefined (most likely either the original buffer or new buffer will be written in its entirety but not both).